AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/_reputation.en.html.md

 You get reputation for your asking and answering.

-### Determine reputation
+### Reputation calculation

-You get score for activity, which will be added to your actual reputation.
-Score is combination of difficulty and usefulness of question or answer.
-Answer for more difficult question means bigger score and reputation.
-Because of this, the user who has answered few difficult questions can get higher reputation than another who has answered many easier questions.
+For asking and answering you get some reputation score, that is added to your previously earned reputation.
+How much reputation you get for asking a question is determined on question difficulty and question utility.
+Also the more difficult question you can answer, and the better your answer is received by the rest of community, the more reputation you will earn.
+Because of that, an user who answered few but difficult questions can have higher reputation than someone who answers many but easier questions.

 ### Reputation levels

-Users are divided to more levels according to reputation.
-In each level, there are only several users in one level, so if someone gets higher reputation and he achieves highest level, another is put into lower level.
-If your reputation is gray, it is because most of yours questions or answers were marked as negative.
-We recognize four levels of reputation:
+Users are divided into more levels according to their reputation.
+In each level, there are only predefined number of users in one level, so if someone gets higher reputation, and he achieves highest level, another user is put into lower level.
+If your reputationis gray, it means that most of yours questions or answers were marked as negative.
+In Askalot, there are four levels:

 - Gold level,
 - Silver level,